 - (a) Generally.
-In approving a special exception, the Common Council may impose one or more conditions deemed necessary to further the intent and purposes of this chapter. - (b) Effect on contracts with another party.
-The Common Council shall not condition or withhold approval based upon the property owner entering into a contract or discontinuing, modifying, extending, or renewing any contract, with a third party under which the third party is engaging in a lawful use of the property.
+In approving a special exception, the Plan Commission or Common Council may impose one or more conditions deemed necessary to further the intent and purposes of this chapter. - (b) Effect on contracts with another party.
+The Plan Commission or Common Council shall not condition or withhold approval based upon the property owner entering into a contract or discontinuing, modifying, extending, or renewing any contract, with a third party under which the third party is engaging in a lawful use of the property.11